CompVis/stable-diffusion/README.md

 - To achieve this, the stable diffusion model is fragmented into four parts which are sent to the GPU one at a time, only when needed.
 After the calculation is done, they are deleted from the GPU memory.
 This allows us to run a bigger model on a lower VRAM.

-- The only drawback is higher inference time (90 seconds per image on a 6Gb RTX 2060) which is still an order of magnitude faster than inference on CPU.
+- The only drawback is higher inference time (90 seconds per image for 50 ddim_steps on a 6Gb RTX 2060) which is still an order of magnitude faster than inference on CPU.

 # Stable Diffusion